 We consider $|\Delta \mu|/\sigma_{|\Delta \mu|}\geq3$ a significant detection of astrometric acceleration, \textbf{or proper motion anomaly} ($|\Delta \mu|$), in a system.
 In our sample of transition disks, 31 sources show significant astrometric acceleration (Fig. \ref{big_mosaic_detections}), 15 of them having $|\Delta \mu|/\sigma_{|\Delta \mu|}\geq5$.
 These sources are indicated in Table \ref{Table_1} and Fig. \ref{fig:all_detect}.
 Only 3 sources have significant (>3$\sigma$) $|\Delta \mu|$ in the independent \textit{Hipparcos}-\textit{Gaia} proper motion analysis of \citet[RY Tau, GW Ori, and HD 142527]{2022A&A...657A...7K}, which we also retrieve with our methodology.

-For the 31 detections, we consider the simulated companions that produce both a proper motion anomaly and a RUWE consistent with the observations.
+For the 31 detections, we considered the simulated companions that produce both a proper motion anomaly and a RUWE consistent with the observations.
 This defines the range of companion separations and masses capable of reproducing the observed astrometry (under the assumptions of Sect. \ref{sec_methodology}).
-In particular, we consider those simulations with $|\Delta \mu|_{\text{sim}}$, $\sigma_{|\Delta \mu|_{\text{sim}}}$, and $\text{RUWE}_{\text{sim}}$ satisfying all these conditions:
+In particular, we considered the simulations with $|\Delta \mu|_{\text{sim}}$, $\sigma_{|\Delta \mu|_{\text{sim}}}$, and $\text{RUWE}_{\text{sim}}$ satisfying all the following conditions:

 We use the index ``sim'' to differentiate simulated from observed quantities.
 The 1.25 threshold for the RUWE was proposed as the upper limit for a single star solution by \citet{2022MNRAS.513.5270P} and \citet{2024A&A...688A...1C}.
 We consider a broad range around the observed RUWE as it has been suggested protoplanetary disks can impact the RUWE (e.g. \citealp{2022RNAAS...6...18F}).